wpmarketingteam/WP5.6Marcomms/README.md

 # WP5.6 Marcomms
-These are in draft and based on the information on WordPress.org.
+These are in draft and in the progress of being finalized.
+Thank you to members of the release, trac ticket owners, and members of the WordPress teams that have been involved in researching, providing information, cross-checking and more for this resource to help support the latest release.

 ### Questions and Answers for Dev and Non-Dev